 Human Adaptation and Cultural Evolution

 When I returned to graduate school in the late 1980s, things had changed.
 Poststructuralism and postmodernism had shaken the foundations.
 But in America, much of the tradition of cultural evolution was still alive.
 I was introduced to Johnson and Earle’s The Evolution of Human Societies: From Foraging Group to Agrarian State (1987) by Marvin Harris who was now one of my professors at the University of Florida.
 That book was more sophisticated than the earlier evolution treatments in both theory and structure.
 It began with a graphic causal model of the evolution of levels of sociocultural integration (family groups, local groups, and regional polities - improved processual versions of the early culture typologies).
 It then explored each level with detailed case studies from the anthropological or archaeological literature.
+(For additional approaches to this topic, see the grad student class Evolution and Culture, and some of the ppts of famous cultural evolutionists in the History and Theory graduate class.)

 These weekly classes were accompanied by ethnographic films.
 No anthropology student should pass through a program without a good dose of the amazing ethnographic films that have been produced over the years (listed below).